padok-team/yatas/README.md

 - `--ci`: Exit code 1 if there are issues found, 0 otherwise.
 - `--resume`: Only shows the number of tests passing and failing.
 - `--time`: Shows the time each test took to run in order to help you find bottlenecks.
+- `--init`: Creates a .yatas.yml file in the current directory.
+- `--progress`: Don't show the progress bar.

 ## Plugins